ApurvaBire/ApurvaBire/README.md

-* ✨Hi there!
-I'm Apurva*
+*Hi there!
+I'm Apurva✨*
-- ◽️Data Science Enthusiast
+- 🔸Data Science Enthusiast
-- ◽️Machine Learning & Data Analysis
+- 🔸Machine Learning & Data Analysis

 I'm a Computer Science and Engineering (Data Science) student,enthusiastic about learning and exploring the fields of Machine Learning, data analysis, and data visualization.
-___

 *Let's Connect!*